AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/links.rst

 In the above example, the green links are present in the text once.
 The first red one is present twice, so one needs to be removed from the text.

 Published calculators are colored blue, whereas unpublished calculators are colored grey.
-In this example, it isn't mentioned in the text yet
+In this example, it isn't mentioned in the text yet.

 .. note::
   It's OK to include a link to an **unpublished calculator**.
 For now the link will not appear in your text on the website.
 Once the target calculator is published, the link will appear and work as expected.